History of Unix: 2000s

 In 2000, SCO sold its entire UNIX business and assets to Caldera Systems, which later changed its name to The SCO Group.

 The bursting of the dot-com bubble (2001–03) led to significant consolidation of versions of Unix.
 Of the many commercial variants of Unix that were born in the 1980s, only Solaris, HP-UX, and AIX were still doing relatively well in the market, though SGI's IRIX persisted for quite some time.
 Of these, Solaris had the largest market share in 2005.

 In 2003, the SCO Group started legal action against various users and vendors of Linux.
 SCO had alleged that Linux contained copyrighted Unix code now owned by the SCO Group.
 Other allegations included trade-secret violations by IBM, or contract violations by former Santa Cruz customers who had since converted to Linux.
 However, Novell disputed the SCO Group's claim to hold copyright on the UNIX source base.
 According to Novell, SCO (and hence the SCO Group) are effectively franchise operators for Novell, which also retained the core copyrights, veto rights over future licensing activities of SCO, and 95% of the licensing revenue.
 The SCO Group disagreed with this, and the dispute resulted in the SCO v.
 Novell lawsuit.
 On 10 August 2007, a major portion of the case was decided in Novell's favor (that Novell had the copyright to UNIX, and that the SCO Group had improperly kept money that was due to Novell).
 The court also ruled that "SCO is obligated to recognize Novell's waiver of SCO's claims against IBM and Sequent".
 After the ruling, Novell announced they have no interest in suing people over Unix and stated, "We don't believe there is Unix in Linux".
 SCO successfully got the 10th Circuit Court of Appeals to partially overturn this decision on 24 August 2009 which sent the lawsuit back to the courts for a jury trial.

 On 30 March 2010, following a jury trial, Novell, and not The SCO Group, was "unanimously [found]" to be the owner of the UNIX and UnixWare copyrights.
 The SCO Group, through bankruptcy trustee Edward Cahn, decided to continue the lawsuit against IBM for causing a decline in SCO revenues.
-On March 1, 2016, SCO's lawsuit against IBM was dismissed with prejudice.
+On 1 March 2016, SCO's lawsuit against IBM was dismissed with prejudice.

 In 2005, Sun Microsystems released the bulk of its Solaris system code (based on UNIX System V Release 4) into an open source project called OpenSolaris.
 New SunOS technologies, notably the ZFS file system, were first released as open source code via the OpenSolaris project.
 Soon afterwards, OpenSolaris spawned several non-Sun distributions.
 In 2010, after Oracle acquired Sun, OpenSolaris was officially discontinued, but the development of derivatives continued.

-Since the early 2000s, Linux is the leading Unix-like operating system, with other variants of Unix (apart from macOS) having only a negligible market share (see Usage share of operating systems).
+Since the early 2000s, Linux is the leading Unix-like operating system and macOS leads for all Unix variants, with all other Unix variants having only a negligible market share (see Usage share of operating systems).